 Some employers may not expect employees to work remotely, specifically:

-taking their laptop home with them after work each day; or
+- taking their laptop home with them after work each day

 However, the global health situation warrants that employees work remotely, if they can.
 Your IT department should be able to assist employees with remote working set-up.